 What’s the best process to edit a video?

-It depends on the type of content, because that’s kind of asking how long is a piece of string!
+It depends on the type of content, because that’s kind of like asking how long is a piece of string!
 I would say with any project organisation is key.
 You need to be meticulous and structure how you work and get to know the footage you’re working with as well.
 From a short film to a corporate film, it doesn’t matter what the project is, the best way to edit a video would be to get yourself organised, the sooner the better!

 Over the years I’ve come across loads of other projects from people where maybe it's been handed over to me and I've had to pick it up and often, the project has been a mess.
 This makes it hard to find clips as everything's not labelled properly and it's not sorted properly either.
 So for me, the organisation is one of the most important things, it’s not actually the editing itself it’s actually the organising of the footage and making sure you know where everything is because ultimately if you've done that, your edit is always going to be way better.

 Say you’re given footage on a hard drive, import that into Adobe Premiere or whatever software you’re using, start organising into different bins within that project, for example, you might get a hard drive where the footage is already in some folders like a carbon copy.
 But those that have footage within those folders might not necessarily relate to your video.
 So for example, the first card which the film is recorded on might be filmed in one location, the next part might be in another location, and it might have an interview or something on each card as well.
 So, I would import them as they were: card one, card two and card three and so on.
-But then after that, I would organise the clips such as if we had an interview with somebody I would put all the clips for that interview in a separate bin and then each of those bins would be labelled up accordingly.
+After that, I would organise the clips such as if we had an interview with somebody I would put all the clips for that interview in a separate bin and then each of those bins would be labelled up accordingly.

 What are some cool time-saving tricks for editing?